 There are two services which are paid for in water charges.
 The first is for the provision of clean water and the second is for the removal of wastewater.
 We don't physically provide the second service.
 Depending on where you live, this is provided by Thames Water (whose charges we include in your bill), or Southern Water (who bill you direct).

 We provide you with clean water.
 The amount we can charge and the quality of the service provided is regulated by Ofwat.
 Charges will change on 1 April 2017.
 Our statement of significant changes confirms that charges are increasing by less than 5% from this April.
-Information on the charges that will apply from 1 April 2017 will be available here by the end of January.
+Our Board has signed an assurance statement confirming that the charges that will apply from April 2017 meet regulatory and legal requirements.

-Information on the charges that will apply for this service from 1 April 2016 is available below.
-If you need more information, see our Household Water Charges Scheme 2016-17.
+Information on the charges that will apply for the provision of clean water from 1 April 2017 is available below.
+If you need more information, see our Household Water Charges Scheme 2017-18.
 A description of how our charges affect household customers is provided in our Fact Sheet.

-Our charges for last year are available in our Water Charges Scheme 2015-16
+Our charges for the current year are available in our Household Water Charges Scheme 2016-17